labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 Sometimes, only the "marketing name" and/or the repository name are different:
 - coverage (distribution, package, and script are named coverage, repository is named coveragepy, human-friendly name is Coverage.py)

-I am very grateful to templates authors for their answers, there is much more understanding now.
+I am grateful to the authors of these templates for their answers and insights.

 ## Additional experiments
 **URL normalization**
-I was interested in trying URL normalization which was mentioned by experts and made a small experiment - use [python_reorder_import](https://github.com/asottile/reorder_python_imports/) distribution and watch how changing PyPI URL to the distribution will be processed:
+I was interested in trying URL normalization which was mentioned by experts and made a small experiment - use [python_reorder_import](https://github.com/asottile/reorder_python_imports/) package and watch how changing PyPI URL to the package will be processed:
 ```python
 check_alternative_urls(distribution_name)